Oliver-Tommy/hackathon-1/README.md

 ## Fonts:

+The font VT323 was selected in keeping with the theme of the game and to add atmosphere.

 ### Accessibility Considerations
 Discuss how accessibility guidelines were adhered to, including colour contrast and alt text for images.